melanie-ems/comms-and-nets/competencies.md

-# What you need to know

-The exam board expects you to show the capabilities as listed below in blue font.
-Find out how to revise for this topic on page 2.
-Find past paper questions and markschemes onwards from page 3.
+This topic is about the exchange of data between devices, commonly referred to as nodes.

-## Communication
+# Communication

-### Communication Methods
+## Communication Methods

 - Define serial and parallel transmission methods and discuss the advantages of serial over parallel transmission.
 - Define and compare synchronous and asynchronous data transmission.
 - Describe the purpose of start and stop bits in asynchronous data transmission.

-### Communication Basics
+## Communication Basics

 Define:
 - baud rate